 Start with a temporary arrangement

 No decision has to be final.
-Build a 3 month trial period into your employment contract so you can test the waters with new hires before committing in a more substantial way.
-This gives you a chance to assess the actual employee, or bringing someone on to help altogether.
+Build a three-month trial period into your employment contract so you can test the waters with new hires before committing in a more substantial way.
+This gives you a chance to assess the actual employee or bringing someone on to help altogether.